MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

-# MOR Rewards Staking Testnet Contract Guide
+# MOR Capital Rewards Staking Testnet Contract Guide

 ## Introduction
 This guide will walk you through the process of direct interaction with the Morpheus Distribution Smart Contract on Sepolia Ethereum testnet for reward staking purpose.